dataPulverizer/ImportingInD/README.md

 ```
 import core.stdc.math: sin = sinf, sin, sin = sinl;
 ```
-Note that in the above example, we overload the `sin` alias with different functions for each floating point type.
+In the above example, we overload the `sin` alias with different functions for each floating point type.

 D also allows you to import code from a file as string that is parsed to legal code during compile time using it's `mixin`s.
 Consider the code below: